ymishin/SelfDrivingCar/CarND-Vehicle-Detection-P5/README.md

 * pix_per_cell: 8
 * cell_per_block: 2

 It's also possible to combine HOG features with binned color and color histogram features.
-Such feature vector was also evaluated, but in that case `pix_per_cell` was choosen to be `16` to prevent significant performance degradation of the the vehicle detection pipeline.
+Such feature vector was also evaluated, but in that case `pix_per_cell` was choosen to be `16` to prevent significant performance degradation of the vehicle detection pipeline.
 However, the detection accuracy with such a vector was lower than with just HOG features extracted with `pix_per_cell = 8`.

 ### 4. Vehicle detection pipeline